KaiYan289/KaiYan289.github.io/about.markdown

 108. If you feel lost about why your method is not working while the baseline is, a way out is to implement your method inside the codebase of the baseline.
 In that way, you can make your method to be as similar to the baseline as possible, and to rule out the factors that does not matter one by one.

 109. Be bold and aggressive when you first try to tune your algorithm; often it takes longer than expected to train / bolder choice of hyperparameter than your expecation to make your algorithm work.

+110. Do read the experiment details of your baselines, and make sure of how they set up their experiment, especially what do they do to their dataset (e.g. merging).
+You do not want to waste time on settings that is unnecessarily harder / easier than prior work.

 <!--
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)